yoramzarai/Numenos-exercise/README.md

 The data is omitted here due to its size.
 Either contact me to request the data, or follow the descriptions in the notebook to download the data from its source.

 ## Results
 Result figures are available in the `./Figure` folder.
+Results summary is available in the `Results Summary` section.

 ## Prerequisite
 Before running the notebok, make sure that the following are installed in your system: